tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

   print(f"APPL ticker stands for {appl_name}.
 APPL stock price is currently {appl_stock_price}, and it is available on {appl_exchange}.")
   ```

-* Dictionaries of dicts are objects based on nested key-value pairs.
-Unlike dicts of lists, dicts of dicts will have a dictionary as the value.
+* Dictionaries of dictionaries are objects based on nested key-value pairs.
+Unlike dictionaries of lists, dictionaries of dictionaries will have a dictionary as the value.

   ```python
   # Dictionary of Dicts